electron/electron/docs/tutorial/security.md

 * [WebViews: Verify the options and params of all `<webview>` tags](#verify-webview-options-before-creation)

-## Only Display Secure Content
+## Only Load Secure Content

 Any resources not included with your application should be loaded using a secure protocol like `HTTPS`.
-In other words, do not use insecure protocols like
+In other words, do not use insecure protocols like `HTTP`.
+Similarly, we recommed the use of `WSS` over `WS`, `FTPS` over `FTP`, and so on.

 ### Why?

 `HTTPS` has three main benefits:

-1) It authenticates the remote server, ensuring that the host is actually whom it claims to be.
-When loading a resource from an `HTTPS` host, it prevents an attacker from impersonating that host, thus ensuring that the computer your app's users are connecting to is actually the host you wanted them to connect to.
+1) It authenticates the remote server, ensuring your app connects to the correct host instead of an impersonator.
 2) It ensures data integrity, asserting that the data was not modified while in transit between your application and the host.
-3) It encryps the traffic between your user and the destination host, making it more difficult to eavesdropping on the information sent between your app and the host.
+3) It encrypts the traffic between your user and the destination host, making it more difficult to eavesdrop on the information sent between your app and the host.

 ### How?